icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 :::

-Several unrelated Healthcare Elements can also be created at once.
+Several unrelated {{ HealthcareElements }} can also be created at once.

 <!-- file://code-samples/how-to/manage-healthcare-elements/index.mts snippet:create multiple HEs as data owner-->
 ```typescript